MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-hide-widget.rst

 Hiding a Widget
 ====================
-- To hide a widget, it's possible to use desktops to show and hide then at will
-- in the sample below, The desktop will be exchanged with the one with the container/widget
+Hiding widgets can be done by:
+- swapping the entire desktop; or
+- selectively by placing your widgets in a custom hideable container.

 Using Desktop To hide a widget
 ------------------------------

-In the code Sample below, a button is created to change the Desktop when clicked:
+In the code sample below, a button is created to change the desktop when clicked:

 .. code-block:: java

     MicroUI.start();
     Desktop desktop = new Desktop();
-    Canvas c;
+    Canvas canvas;
     Flow list = new Flow(Orientation");
     list.addChild(new Label("Label 1"));
     list.addChild(new Label("Label 2"));